toolforge/toolforge-logos/README.md

 -------

 Tri-color anvil, hammer, and sparks for use in compact displays such as a favicon.
-Sizes >= 48x48 have been hand edited to simplify the resulting image.
+Images 48x48 pixels and smaller have been hand edited to simplify the resulting image.

 ![180x171](png/toolforge-rgb-anvil.png)
 ![48x48](favicon/favicon.ico)